networknt/light-hybrid-4j/docs/content/tutorial/helloworld.md

 # Generate Generic Service

 Now let's generate a service.
-For hybrid service generator, it needs a config.json and also a schema.json to deined the interface/contract for the service.
+For hybrid service generator, it needs a config.json and also a schema.json to define the interface/contract for the service.

 Service config.json can be found in model-config/hybrid/generic-service and its content is